ReportsVena vs Aleph

 Vena

-Typical go-live: 8-14 weeks.
+Typical go-live: 8–14 weeks.
 Implementation involves configuring CubeFLEX dimensions, building Excel templates, setting up workflow and approval chains and integrating data sources.
-Vena has a mature partner ecosystem for implementation support.
+Vena has a mature partner ecosystem for implementation support, including Citrin Cooperman's "Live in Five" program that delivers full Vena implementation in as few as five hours for simpler deployments.

 Aleph

-What this means for buyers: If you need to be operational quickly and can't afford a multi-month implementation cycle, Aleph is dramatically faster.
-If you're willing to invest time in building proper planning architecture and want a more comprehensive initial setup, Vena's implementation delivers deeper structural foundations.
+If you need to be operational fast and your primary need is core FP&A, Aleph is dramatically faster.
+If you're building proper planning architecture with deep dimensional models and governed workflows, Vena's implementation delivers deeper structural foundations.

 Vena